 - Ability to provide bilingual clinical services

-Note – All offers of employment will be conditional upon receipt of a vulnerable sector check and child abuse registry search, all to be satisfactory to the employer.
-We thank all applicants for their interest, however, only those selected for an interview will be contacted.
+Note – All offers of employment will be conditional upon results of a criminal records check/vulnerable sector search and child abuse registry search, all to be satisfactory to the employer.
+Only those applicants chosen for an interview will be contacted.